raganwald/raganwald.github.com/_posts/2015-06-17-functional-mixins.md

 ### functional mixins

 The object mixin we have above works properly, but our little recipe had two distinct steps: Define the mixin and then extend the class prototype.
 Angus Croll pointed out that it's more elegant to define a mixin as a function rather than an object.
 He calls this a [functional mixin][fm].
-Here's our `Coloured` recast in functional form:
+Here's `Coloured` again, recast in functional form:

 {% highlight javascript %}
 const Coloured = (target) =>